dwastberg/pyraymesh/README.md

 pip install .
 ```

-Note that the package requires a C++ compiler to build the C++ extension.
+Note that the package requires a C++ compiler to build the C++ extension when building from source.

 ## Usage